 Do a modified SWOT analysis.
 What are the strengths of practicing this specialty?
 What are the weaknesses that I would not enjoy ... [i.e.] what about this clinically would I not like?
 What are the opportunities available in the specialty that would appeal to what I liked about emergency medicine?
 What are the threats to the other aspects of my life based on this specialty?

 Do you plan to reapply to the specialty you didn't match in?
 If you are going to try for your specialty again, you may choose to do a prelim year and reapply or to delay graduation depending on what your weakness is.

 If I get an offer through SOAP, should I take it?

-Nicole Deiorio, MD, professor of emergency medicine and assistant dean for student affairs and colleges at Oregon Health & Science University: I definitely recommend a student take the first offer they receive, rather than wait for the second round.
+Nicole Deiorio, MD, professor and associate dean, student affairs in undergraduate medical education at Virginia Commonwealth University: I definitely recommend a student take the first offer they receive, rather than wait for the second round.
 The availability of openings goes down dramatically for the second round, so it doesn't make [strategic] sense to "hold out for something better."
-In general, I also recommend applicants use all 45 applications in the first round, although this should be discussed on a case-by-case basis with an advisor.
+In general, I also recommend applicants use all 45 applications in the first round [of SOAP], although this should be discussed on a case-by-case basis with an advisor.

 Key resources from the AMA

-The AMA Residency & Fellowship Database® (registration required), also known as FREIDA Online®, enables unmatched students to research residencies from more than 10,000 programs both during and following SOAP.
-Access is free, but extra benefits are available to AMA members.
+FREIDA™, the AMA Residency & Fellowship Database® (registration required), enables unmatched students to research residencies from more than 11,000 programs both during and following SOAP.
+Access is free, but extra benefits—such as such as a dashboard that helps users save, rank and keep notes on each program—are available to AMA members.